Cane Creek Nature Preserve Trail

 Facilities:

 The trail has 3 camping areas for tents.
 Its a short hike from the parking area to the small point camp area.
 There is another camp area near "the point" and another near linden meadows.
-You must contact the Lacefields before your trip and ask their permission to camp (which they will most likely grant you).
+You must contact the Landtrust before your trip and ask their permission to camp (which they will most likely grant you).
 They just need to know before hand simply for safety reasons.
 Alcohol is not allowed in the camping area.
 There is also a few porta potties in these areas.
 Some are located at the camping areas.
-The Lacefields will usually provide water refill stations (I suggest packing plenty to start with no matter which trail you are on).
+The Landtrust will usually provide water refill stations (I suggest packing plenty to start with no matter which trail you are on).